gorango/flowcraft/README.md

 ### Flow

 A `Flow` is a special type of `Node` that orchestrates a sequence of other nodes.
-You define a starting node and chain subsequent nodes together, creating a graph of operations.
+It contains the logic for traversing its own graph of operations, making it a powerful, self-contained unit of work.

+### Executor

+An `Executor` is responsible for **running** a `Flow`.
+It provides the top-level execution environment, handling setup and teardown.
+The framework is decoupled from the execution strategy, allowing you to use the default `InMemoryExecutor` or plug in custom executors for different environments (e.g., distributed queues).

 ### Middleware

 A `Flow` can be configured with middleware functions that wrap the execution of every node within it.
-This is the ideal pattern for handling **cross-cutting concerns** like performance monitoring, centralized logging, authentication, or transaction management without cluttering your business logic.
-Middleware is executed in a predictable FIFO (First-In, First-Out) order.
+This is the ideal pattern for handling **cross-cutting concerns** like performance monitoring, centralized logging, or transaction management without cluttering your business logic.

 ### Context